Building and Securing API Gateway Architecture

 When defending against other types of threat, such as denial of service, brute force and injection, an API gateway offers an additional line of defense.
 While injection attacks can be guarded against with server-side and client-side validation on the data being sent, a regex check at the API gateway can prevent malicious code reaching the server side.
 Rate limiting, request/response size limiting and throttling can be used not just to manage spikes in activity but to defend against repeated calls from attackers or bots.
 Adding logging to an API gateway provides an audit trail for all calls made to your APIs, so you can verify what data has been accessed.

-API gateway by factoring this into the design phase.
+As well as the security measures discussed above, you can further improve the security of an API gateway by factoring this into the design phase.
 When building an API gateway, consider which endpoints need to be exposed and to whom.

 Many API gateways fall into the trap of exposing too much information and relying on the client to filter out any unnecessary data.
 Those extra details can be gold dust in the wrong hands, providing insight into your application architecture with verbose stack traces or even giving access to data that should not be available.
 Designing endpoints and error codes to meet the intended use cases but no more than that avoids too much information being exposed.